fusoyeahhh/BCFantasy/bcfcc/bcfcc.md

 [image]

+Use !register to get started with 1000 points.
+You will also get 10 points for every one minute that you are registered.
 Some commands can only be acted on once in/out of battle.
 If the required state isn't available, but may be soon, the command will be queued until such time as it is ready to fire.Available commands and usage is below.
 ## Command List
 ### activate_golem